Bourton-on-the-Water: History

 The earliest evidence of human activity within the Bourton-on-the-Water area was found in the Slaughter Bridge gravel-spread, where Neolithic pottery (dated c.
 4000 B.C.) was discovered.
 Moreover, excavations of the Salmonsbury Camp give evidence of almost continuous habitation through the Neolithic period, the Bronze Age and throughout England's Roman period (c.
 43 to 410 A.D.).
 A Roman road, Icknield Street (also known as Ryknild Street), ran from the Fosse Way at Bourton-on-the-Water to Templeborough in South Yorkshire.
 Ancient Roman pottery and coins discovered in the village itself give clear evidence of extended Roman occupation.
 By the 11th century a Christian church, Norman, was established and the village had developed along the River Windrush much as it is today.
 Centuries earlier, a Saxon timber church was located on that site in about AD 708, built on the site of an old Roman temple.
 Some of the St Lawrence church on that site today was built in the 14th century but most of it is from the 17th and 18th centuries.

 The village was served by a passenger railway between 1862 and 1962.
 Tourism did not become a significant factor in the village until the 1920s and 1930s.
 The Model Village opened in 1937.
 There was a significant increase in the population between 1931 and 1951.

 Following the formation of the Territorial Force in 1908, the town, for recruiting, was granted to the Royal Gloucestershire Hussars.
 Following this formation the regiment maintained a troop from B Squadron.
 Today the regiment, now a squadron of The Royal Wessex Yeomanry, continues to recruit from this area.

 The Cotswold School opened in the village in 1988 following the amalgamation of Bourton Vale Secondary Modern (Bourton on the Water) and Westwood's Grammar School (Northleach).
 It achieved academy status in September 2010, and was named 'Comprehensive School of the Year 2015/16' by The Sunday Times.
 During construction of the school's maths block, it was discovered to be situated upon a Roman cemetery which also contained Iron Age roundhouses, burials, and pottery.

-The houses and shops in the village are constructed of the ashlar yellow limestone characteristic of the Cotswolds and they have the embellishments that make Cotswold architecture so picturesque: projecting gables, string-courses, windows with stone mullions, dripmoulds and stone hoodmoulds over the doors.
+The houses and shops in the village are constructed of the ashlar yellow limestone characteristic of the Cotswolds and they have embellishments such as projecting gables, string-courses, windows with stone mullions, dripmoulds and stone hoodmoulds over the doors.

 Parts of the James Bond movie Die Another Day (2002) were filmed in the car park at Bourton-on-the-Water and on the nearby ex-RAF aircraft runway at RAF Little Rissington.